shadowga/website/_docs/3/b-buildmanage.md

    For example, if you don't want any TNT to come back during a rollback, you can use `e:46`.
    <br>
    You can specify multiple items just like the above perimeter.

+Adding a hashtag to the end of your command allows you to perform additional actions.
+This feature isn't recommended for normal usage.
+ * `#<hashtag>` - Performs diagnostic or visual actions.

+Here's a list of hashtags you can use.
+ * `#preview` - Previews a rollback or restore.
+ * `#count` - Returns the number of rows found in a lookup or query.
+ * `#verbose` - Displays additional information during a rollback or restore.
+ * `#silent` - Displays minimal information during a rollback or restore.